 Handling time constraints requires a structured approach:

-- Establish Deadlines: Set specific milestones for completing sections of your speech.
+- Establish Deadlines: Set specific milestones for completing each section of your speech.

 - Prioritize Tasks: Focus on structuring your speech first, ensuring you have a clear framework before refining the details.